facelessuser/FavoriteFiles/docs/index.md

-# FavoriteFiles
+# FavoriteFiles {: .doctitle}
+Access your favorite files.
+{: .doctitle-info}

+---

+# Overview
 This is a simple plugin to save favorite files that are not part of a project.
 It supports adding and removing favorites and open favorite files.

 # Usage
-All commands are accessible via the command palatte.
+All commands are accessible via the command palette.

 ## Favorite Files: Open File
 Command provides a quick list to select one of your favorite files to open.